 The gardens and grounds are free to enter and open to the public during our operating hours.

-Except for service animals, pets are not permitted at Point Ellice House Museum & Gardens.
+Except for service/support animals, pets are not permitted at Point Ellice House Museum & Gardens.